Dialogical Companion

 • Minimal excerpt (closest relevant turns)

-• Escalation reason and mode
+• Support-boundary reason and stance

 • Timestamp and language pack